xalfonso/liferay-docs/discover/deployment/articles/02-installing-liferay/05-installing-liferay-on-wildfly.markdown

 you don't have a @product@ Wildfly bundle, you can download the required JARs from third-parties, as described below.

 1. Create the folder `$WILDFLY_HOME/modules/com/liferay/portal/main`.
+Unzip
-Unzip the the @product@ Dependencies zip file and copy the `.jar` files to this folder.
+   the @product@ Dependencies zip file and copy the `.jar` files to this folder.